MehaRima/online_ambulance_booking_service/README.md

+# *AAROGYA*
-# Online Ambulance Booking
+# Online Ambulance Booking Service
 Updates on repository
 **MehaRima/WebApplication**
+WebApplication
+Major Project

 __________________________________________________________________________________________________________________________________________
 ## This ambulance booking website is based on php as a backend for university major web project
-# WebApplication
-Major Project

 # Online Ambulance Booking Service